Henderson Police Target Pedestrian Safety

 • Cross streets at marked crosswalks or intersections where two streets meet.
 This is where drivers expect pedestrians, and it’s the only lawful spot to cross.

-The Henderson Police Department received $188,000 in federal funding through the Nevada Department of Public Safety, Office of Traffic Safety for the Joining Forces program.
+The Henderson Police Department received $203,324 in federal funding through the Nevada Department of Public Safety - Office of Traffic Safety for the 2017 Joining Forces program.
 The grant provides funding for enforcement and education to reduce deaths and injuries on Nevada roadways.
-Enforcement efforts during the year will focus on pedestrian safety, seat belt use, speeding, distracted driving and impaired driving.
+Enforcement events during the year will focus on pedestrian safety, seat belt use, speeding, distracted driving and impaired driving.

 # # #